m1ome/DatanyzeChecklist/docs/fullstack.md

 If not please provide some other code that will do this as well.
 You can use someting like pseudo-code for it, just like in example.

-1.2 You have a atomic resource (API in e.g.) that will block you if you send to it more that one connection.
-What a possible solutions do you have to crawl this resourse do you have?
+1.2 You have an atomic resource (API in e.g.) that will block you if you request it with more that one connection.
+What are possible solutions do you have to crawl this resource?

 1.3 What is public/private/protected in PHP?
 Describe a difference between them.